Learning general conditional independence structures via the neighbourhood lattice

-In the sequel, we will frequently drop the qualifier ``relative'' when the context is clear, and use the more common ``Markov boundary'', or even just ``boundary'' for brevity.
-The boundary $\latmin(j;S)$ is well-defined, for any $S$, over any graphoid; this follows from the intersection axiom \ref{defn:gr:int}.
-It also follows from the following more general result, which will be used repeatedly in the sequel.
-First, define for any subset $S\subset\ground$,
+In the sequel, we will frequently drop the qualifier ``relative'' when the context is clear, and use ``Markov boundary'' or simply ``boundary'' for brevity.
+The boundary $\latmin(j;S)$ is well-defined for any $S$ over any graphoid, due to the intersection axiom \ref{defn:gr:int}.
+This follows more generally from the properties of the set of \emph{relative Markov blankets}.
+For any subset $S\subseteq\ground_{-j}$, let

 be the collection of relative Markov blankets of $X_{j}$ with respect to $S$.
 The following lemma, whose proof is in Appendix~\ref{sec:proofs:lem:nhbdlatred:lat}, shows that $\nhbdlatred_{j}(S)$ has a desirable structure.